INDIVIDUAL AND PROVISIONAL LICENSE RENEWALS

 To find a continuing education course, contact an Approved Continuing Education provider.

-TFSC rules provide that a licensee will be granted five hours of continuing education credit per renewal period for supervising a provisional license holder.
+TFSC rules provide that a licensee will be granted eight hours of continuing education credit per renewal period for supervising a provisional license holder.
 Licensees must complete the following form and submit it along with provisional license holder case reports in order to be granted the credit hours.

 INDIVIDUAL LICENSE REINSTATMENT